2002 Atlantic hurricane season: Tropical Storm Dolly

-A tropical wave exited the African coast on August 27, and with low favorable conditions the system organized into Tropical Depression Four on August 29 about 630 mi southwest of Cape Verde.
+A tropical wave exited the African coast on August 27, and with favorable conditions the system organized into Tropical Depression Four on August 29 about 630 mi southwest of Cape Verde.
 Six hours later, the depression was upgraded to Tropical Storm Dolly after developing sufficient outflow and curved banding features.
-The storm continued to intensify as more convection developed, and Dolly reached peaked winds of 60 mph on August 30.
-After peaking in intensity, the storm suddenly lost organization, and the winds decreased to minimal tropical storm force.
-After a brief re-intensification trend, Dolly again weakened due to wind shear.
-On September 4, Dolly weakened to a tropical depression, and later that day was absorbed by the trough; it never affected land.
+The storm continued to intensify as more convection developed, and Dolly peaked with maximum sustained winds of 60 mph (95 km/h) and a minimum barometric pressure of 997 mbar on August 30.
+After peaking in intensity, the storm suddenly lost organization and weakened to a minimal tropical storm.
+The cyclone began moving in a more northward direction by September 2 because of an approaching mid-level trough.
+After a brief re-intensification trend, Dolly again weakened due to wind shear and fell to tropical depression status on September 4, several hours before being absorbed by the trough approximately 740 mi northeast of the Leeward Islands.